sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 To make you stay at the company, employers must give you what you need – recognition and a sense of progress.

 To keep you happy, the promotion must be regular.
 Sooner or later, like in Mexico, all programmers in your company will become Señors.
-Reaching the highest rank is also not hard – **you just have to stay in a company longer than others**.
+Reaching the highest rank is also not hard – **you just have to stay in the company longer than others**.

 <figure>
 <img src="/images/smykowski.jpg">